 Providing early feedback and resource connection to support course persistence.

 The UMass Amherst Academic Alert initiative partners with instructors and advisors to connect undergraduate students with the resources needed to meet the rigors of college-level academic work and expectations.
 Through a coordinated referral network, students are guided toward resources that support mastery of course content and academic skill development.
+Explore more about the Academic Alert Initiative through this scrolling tutorial.

 Priority #1: Connect undergraduate students experiencing academic difficulty with the resources needed to meet the rigors of college level academic work and expectations through a partnership with instructors and advisors.